-Alan Hill Vice President for Student Academic Life and Dean of Students
+Alan Hill Vice President for Student Affairs and Dean of Students

-Alan P. Hill, a 1981 graduate of DePauw serves as Vice President for Student Academic Life and Dean of Experiential Learning, and re-joined the DePauw administration in August 2016.
+Alan P. Hill, a 1981 graduate of DePauw serves as Vice President for Student Affairs and Dean of Students, and re-joined the DePauw administration in August 2016.

 Alan earned a master's degree from the University in 1983.
 He began his career as a marketing representative for IBM, and returned to DePauw where he spent a decade in several key administrative roles, including director of financial aid, dean of students and assistant to the provost.
 He served in his first vice president role at Alma College as the vice president for enrollment and student affairs.
 He then spent 14 years working at Franklin College, where he was vice president of enrollment and student affairs and later named vice president for enrollment and marketing.
 Prior to his return to DePauw, he most recently served as dean for professional development at Wabash College.